 What’s the Value of an Associate’s Degree?
 The Return on Investment for Graduates and Taxpayers

-Given the high cost associated with earning a degree—and its frequently accompanying debt burden—students, parents, policymakers, and the media are questioning the value of higher education.
-The authors of this report look at the labor market success of students who have graduated with an associate’s degree from a community college as their highest academic credential.
-Holders of associate's degrees earn more income and are less likely to be unemployed than high school students.
+Given the high cost of earning a degree—and, frequently, accompanying debt burden that goes with it—students, parents, policymakers, and the media are questioning higher education's value.
+The report's authors look at the labor market success of students with an associate’s degree from a community college as their highest academic credential.
+These grads earn more income and are less likely to be unemployed than high school students.

-- Do graduates who earn an associate’s degree and participate in the labor force experience returns, such as higher wages, that justify the costs incurred by them in obtaining that degree?
+- Do graduates who earn an associate’s degree and find jobs experience returns, such as higher wages, that justify the costs they incurred obtaining that degree?

 - Do taxpayers receive a positive return on their investment in the production of associate’s degrees?